Henbit Control

 Keith's Pro Tips

 "To prevent henbit, a pre-emergent treatment of Nitrophos Barricade can be used in the fall if you are not planting new grass seed.
-Be sure to apply it in early fall before the weather turns cool and weed seeds germinate.
-If correctly applied at the right time, a herbicide barrier will form on top of the ground so when Henbit seeds begin to show up, they won’t be able to germinate as the pre-emergent will prevent it from doing so, killing the weed."
+Apply it in early fall before the weather turns cool and weed seeds germinate.
+If correctly applied at the right time, a herbicide barrier will form on top of the ground so when henbit seeds begin to show up, they won’t be able to germinate as the pre-emergent will prevent it from doing so, killing the weed."

 Henbit Control: How To Get Rid of Henbit

-Henbit is a fairly common weed in the U.S. that can be found just about anywhere.
-It is also known as a helpful plant that is cultivated for its editable parts.
-However, there are many homeowners who encounter henbit as an overpopulating weed within their gardens and lawns.
+Henbit is a fairly common weed in the U.S. that is found everywhere.
+It is also known as a helpful plant cultivated for its editable parts.
+However, many homeowners encounter henbit as an overpopulating weed within their gardens and lawns.
 If left alone, a small cluster of henbit can grow to cover large patches of turf and suffocate your grass.

-The life cycle of the weed consists of henbit germinating in spring and summer in regions with cool summers, then blooming during winter down in the warmer south.
+The weed's life cycle consists of henbit germinating in spring and summer in regions with cool summers and blooming during winter in the warmer south.

-Henbit plants start to die out around the beginning of summer due to the high temperatures.
-Henbit can quickly invade thin lawns where there is sufficient moisture in the soil, especially in shaded areas.
+Due to the high temperatures, henbit plants start to die out around the beginning of summer.
+However, henbit can quickly invade thin lawns where there is sufficient moisture in the soil, especially in shaded areas.

-If you are having a problem with henbit on your lawn, our DIY henbit treatment guide can help.
-The instructions below were compiled by our lawn care experts and will show you how to properly kill henbit and ensure it doesn't return.
+If you have a problem with henbits on your lawn, our DIY henbit treatment guide can help.
+Our lawn care experts compiled the instructions below and will show you how to kill henbits and ensure they don't return properly.

 Identification